horothesun/scala-dojo/src/main/scala/exprparsing/README.md

 val parsedExpr: Either[Parser.Error, Expr] = exprP.parse("1-2.0*3")
 ```

+// TODO:

+- AST Expr
-TODO: AST Expr, ...
+- ...

 ## Evaluation

+// TODO:

-TODO: it's important for the eval functions on Expr and Term to perform the operations in the right order to correctly implement left-associativity; ...
+- it's important for the eval functions on Expr and Term to perform the operations in the right order to correctly implement left-associativity
+- are Double big enough? (also in NonNegDecimal case class)
+- ...

 - division by `0`
 - `0 / 0`